Above the line

-A form of leasing in which the lessee (the leaseholder) contracts to assume the rights and responsibilities of ownership of leased goods from the lessor (the legal owner) for the whole (or virtually the whole) of the economic life of the asset.
+A form of leasing in which the lessee (the lease holder) contracts to assume the rights and responsibilities of ownership of leased goods from the lessor (the legal owner) for the whole (or virtually the whole) of the economic life of the asset.
 In the economic accounts this is recorded as the sale of the asset to the lessee, financed by an imputed loan (F.42).
 The leasing payments are split into interest payments and repayments of principal.

-A FOB price excludes the cost of insurance and freight from the country of consignment but includes all charges up to the point of the exporting country's customs frontier.
+An FOB price excludes the cost of insurance and freight from the country of consignment but includes all charges up to the point of the exporting country's customs frontier.

 Forward contracts traded on organised exchanges.
 They give the holder the right to purchase a commodity or a financial asset at a future date.Nôl i'r tabl cynnwys

-Bonds issued or guaranteed by the UK government.
-Also known as gilt-edged securities or British government securities.
+Bonds issued or guaranteed by the UK Government.
+Also known as gilt-edged securities or British Government securities.

-The System of National Accounts (SNA) and the International Monetary Fund (IMF) (in the sixth edition of its Balance of Payments Manual) recognise three types of gold:
+The System of National Accounts (SNA) and the International Monetary Fund (IMF) (in the sixth Edition of its Balance of Payments Manual) recognise three types of gold:

 - monetary gold, treated as a financial asset